 I hope you now understand that salt, as a whole, isn’t the enemy.
 Only when it’s chemically processed and altered or consumed in excess does it become potentially detrimental to your health.
 By choosing unaltered, unrefined natural salts, you can feel confident that, if used in moderation, they can actually benefit your health—and provide your taste buds a real treat.

 Personally, I love the tastes of both sel gris and Himalayan pink salt—they make excellent finishing salts.
 And sea salt is great for cooking and baking.
 I encourage you to try them all to see which taste and texture you prefer.
-Or, better yet, find a high-quality salt blend that contains different salts from around the world.
+Or, better yet, find a high-quality salt blend that contains different salts from around the world, like my Vervana Savory Salt Blend.